Sandeep75759/black_squad/README.md

-insatall the python idle old version, install the cv2 in the command prompt, install the mediapipe cv in the command prompt, install the pyautogui in the command prompt , and execute the program .
+insatall the python idle old version, install the cv2 in the command prompt, install the mediapipe cv in the command prompt, install the pyautogui in the command prompt, and execute the program.

 Technologies used: